UNINETTSigma2/documentation/files_storage/nird_lmd.md

 # NIRD
-## National Infrastructure for Research Data @Lefdal Mine Datacenter
+## National Infrastructure for Research Data

 **NIRD** is the **N**ational e-**I**nfrastructure for **R**esearch **D**ata.
 It
   is owned by [Sigma2](https://www.sigma2.no) and operated by [NRIS](https://www.sigma2.no/nris).